lindbrook/packageRank/README.md

 ![](man/figures/README-cran_downloads2-1.png)<!-- -->

 Otherwise, I recommend using `cranDownloads()`.
-Not only does it have a plot method, but it has a more flexible interface, especially for the ‘for’ and ‘to’ arguments.
+Not only does it have a plot method, but as of version newer than 0.2.0, it aslo has a more flexible interface for the ‘for’ and ‘to’ arguments.
 With ‘cranlogs::cran\_downloads’, you have to write out the entire 10 character date.
 With ‘cranDownloads()’, you can provide dates as: yyyy-mm-dd, yyyy-mm or yyyy:

 ``` r
 # Downloads from December 31, 2018 throught June 25, 2019